01 of 05

 Essentially, it's like starting at the opposite end of a line of chain stitch.
 If you've ever chain stitched the standard way, you may have experienced accidentally pulling out a whole string of stitches.
 That will never happen with the reversed chain stitch.

-To work the reversed chain stitch:
+To work the reversed chain stitch, complete the following:

 - Start with a small straight stitch along the line you will be stitching.